-- In Alone In The Dark 3, at one point you encounter a beheaded invincible zombie.
-To defeat him, you must take his head, which is lying on a nearby table, and throw it to a pit, so that the zombie jumps to the pit looking for his head.
+- In Alone in the Dark 3, at one point the player encounters a beheaded invincible zombie.
+To defeat him, the player must take his head, which is lying on a nearby table, and throw it to a pit so that the zombie jumps into the pit looking for his head.

 - Grim from The Grim Adventures of Billy & Mandy is a constant victim of this.

 - On the Looney Tunes short Mouse Menace, a robot cat loses its head.
 It feels around for it but picks up a toaster and puts it on for a while before eventually stumbling into its own head.

 - During an episode of Teen Titans, Starfire's head and body are separated when Larry messes with reality.
 She then has to chase it down.